FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/storage_tool.md

 ### Modify data

-`-w 'option is used to modify a certain piece of data in the table, the parameter is' [table name] [key] [value] ', if the value is an empty string, this data is deleted, you can combine'-H 'option to use,'-The H 'option will decode the value in the parameter using hex and write。Examples are as follows:
+The '-w' option is used to modify a piece of data in the table.
+The parameter is' [table name] [key] [value] '.
+If the value is an empty string, the data is deleted.
+It can be used in combination with the' -H 'option.
+The' -H 'option will decode the value in the parameter using hex and write it。Examples are as follows:

 ```bash
 # Read